 Prep and Paint: After a couple tries with joint compound and sanding, the walls were in much better shape and ready to paint.
 A coat of flat enamel in “Naturale” (made by Behr) went on the walls and white paint went on the trim and window.
 I thought that the multi-sided and multi-paned window would be a time-consuming task, but it turns out that painting windows is really easy.
 Painter’s tape isn’t even needed, since the paint can be easily scraped off the glass with a razor blade.

 Getting Organized: The shelf above the washer and dryer was plain, unpainted wood, but was a smidge too long to fit on the built-in shelf supports.
 Just trying to put the shelf back into place wound up severely gouging the wall (giving me even more practice at honing my joint compound skills).
 I could have sanded it down to fit, but despite the shelf’s length, it was far too narrow for our storage needs.
-Thanks to our master bedroom closet makeover, we had additional shelving boards in the garage.
+Thanks to our primary bedroom closet makeover, we had additional shelving boards in the garage.
 I painted the shelf the same white as the trim, measured and cut off the excess, and popped it into place.

 For hanging room, we again used the leftovers from the closet makeover and painted one of the poles white (my outdoor patio chairs made excellent supports during dry time).
 New supports were installed next to the wall on the right side of the window with enough space to avoid hangers butting against the wall.